The devil is in the details.

 Testing Nonfunctional Requirements

-Of course, in order to know that a system meets NFRs, it must be tested against them.
+Of course, to know that a system complies with NFRs, it must be tested.
 Testing NFRs is most easily viewed from the perspective of the four Agile testing quadrants, as shown in Figure 6 [2, 3].

 Quadrant 4, ‘system qualities tests,’ is the home of most NFR tests.
 Due to their scope and importance, NFR tests often require collaboration between the System Team and the Agile Teams.
-To prevent the growth of unexpected technical debt, teams should automate wherever possible, so that these tests can be run continuously, or at least on demand.
+To prevent technical debt, teams should automate wherever possible, so that these tests can be run continuously, or at least on demand.

 - Teams may create new and unique tests, some of which may be adopted by the System Team to help build the larger set